Services

 Composable architecture

-• Costs:Coordination and systems ownership expand
+• Costs:Coordination and systems ownership expand across teams

 • You own:Integration correctness and operational reliability